 Number of Draft Applications

 The number of drafted applications at the deadline is also a key performance indicator of your application cycle’s success.
-If many applications were started but are not finished, this could imply that your application took too long to complete, required supporting documentation that was not easy to attain, and your applicants lost the desire to apply.
+If many applications were started but are not finished, this could imply that your application took too long to complete.
+It may have required supporting documentation that was not easy to attain, and your applicants lost the desire to apply.
 A high number of draft applications may also indicate that applicants start their application, are distracted, or are not sent a reminder email to complete it before the deadline.

 Number of Returning Applicants